KailasMahavarkar/rustbox/docs/docs/types.md

 # Types Module Documentation

-The `types.rs` module defines the core data structures and error types used throughout the Mini-Isolate system.
+The `types.rs` module defines the core data structures and error types used throughout the rustbox system.

 ## Core Data Structures